Reyes-Jose/Portfolio-Reyes/README.md

 ## Description

-This is a portfolio page created using REACT.
+This is a single-page application portfolio built using REACT.

 ## Table of Contents
 - [Installation](#installation)